 Emily Lilley, Director of Policy

-Emily Lilley joined the Tennessee Charter School Center in 2013 from the Tennessee Charter Schools Association, where she served as Director of Communications.
+Emily Lilley serves the Center as the director of policy, helping to develop and implement policies that support a high-quality charter school sector.
+Emily joined the Tennessee Charter School Center in 2013 from the Tennessee Charter Schools Association, where she served as Director of Communications.
 Born and raised in Chattanooga, Tennessee, Emily attended Auburn University, where she received a bachelor’s degree in Secondary Social Sciences Education.
-After teaching in Atlanta, Emily went on to work for several years in publishing and marketing communications and returned to Tennessee in 2012 after serving as the communications director for a successful Congressional re-election campaign.
-She is currently pursuing a Master of Arts degree in Communications from Johns Hopkins University.
-Emily is grateful for the opportunity to continue serving Tennessee’s students and families through the development and implementation of policies that support a high-quality charter school sector.
+After teaching in Atlanta, she went on to work for several years in publishing and marketing communications and returned to Tennessee in 2012 after serving as the communications director for a successful Congressional re-election campaign.
+Emily is currently pursuing a Master of Arts degree in Communications from Johns Hopkins University and is grateful for the opportunity to continue serving Tennessee’s students and families.

-Hunter supports day-to-day operations and the research program of the Center while also managing the Center’s IT platform.
+Hunter Schimpff supports the day-to-day operations and finances of the Center while also managing the Center’s data and research initiatives.
 Before the Center merger, Hunter held the title of Special Projects Manager with the Tennessee Charter School Incubator.
 Hunter previously worked in Nashville Mayor Karl Dean’s Office of Children and Youth, where he focused on adult literacy and early childhood policy for Metropolitan Nashville/Davidson County.
 Prior to Nashville, he lived in South America where he was a classroom teacher at an international school in Buenos Aires, Argentina.
 He has a BA in Spanish, minor in Mathematics from Wake Forest University, and an M.Ed. from Vanderbilt (Peabody) in International Education Policy and Management.

 Michelle Doane, Director of School Development Programs

 Melondie Vernon-Katz joined the Tennessee Charter School Center in November of 2014 as the Center’s Nashville Community Organizer.
-She then transitioned into the role of Learning Resource Manager, where she manages an online platform designed to be a resource tool for charter schools across the state of Tennessee.
-Melondie will be completing her B.S. in IT Business Management from Lipscomb University in December.
-She lives in Nashville with her husband, Edon, their two sons, Logan and Elijah, and dog, Angus.
+She has since transitioned from the Learning Resource Manager into the role of Special Projects Manager.
+Melondie has a BA in Anthropology from Northeastern Illinois University and a BS in IT Business Management from Lipscomb University.
+Prior to moving to Tennessee, Melondie lived in Mexico and worked as an archaeologist at Teotihuacán.
+She lives with her husband, Edon, their two sons, Logan and Elijah, and dog, Angus.